 American Airlines 787 Main Cabin Extra LAX-AKL

-After my experience last weekend in American Airlines Business class, I wasn’t looking forward to my American Airlines 787 Main Cabin Extra LAX-AKL flight.
+After my terrible experience last weekend in American Airlines Business class, I wasn’t looking forward to my American Airlines 787 Main Cabin Extra LAX-AKL flight.
 At 12+ hours each way, AA 82 and 83 are long flights to be in Economy (even if it is “Main Cabin Extra”).

 I purchased this ticket back in April when Qantas was offering a highly discounted round trip ticket from Los Angeles to Auckland for $225 after taxes.
-The flight was a codeshare Qantas/American Airlines flight on an American airplane.
+The flight is a codeshare Qantas/American Airlines flight on an American airplane.

 As an American Platinum elite (and also as a Alaska Gold MVP) I was able to select a Main Cabin Extra seat for free.
-I picked seat 8D as I had read this was the best Economy seat on the plane (more on that later).
+I picked seat 8D as I read this was the best Economy seat on the plane (more on that later).

-When on board I was surprised how (relatively) small the 787 is compared to the 777 or A380 that I had recently flown.
+When on board I am surprised how (relatively) small the 787 is compared to the 777 or A380 that I had recently flown.
 When boarding through the front left door, rows 1-5 of Business Class are to the left and rows 6-7 are to the right.
 Just past the mini Business cabin is the first of the Economy cabins that holds rows 8-18.
 The second Economy cabin holds rows 19-30.
 Yes, you read that right.
 There are only 30 rows of seats on the AA 787-800.
 There is also no First Class.